 According to the Policy these losses could not occur in fish habitats with high productive capacity

-of plots in or constructedn
+An alternate version of the model was run that included reference site plot data and had project age removed as a variable.
+Results were near-identical, with a significant effect of closed embayments, distance upriver and an interaction between channel proximity and elevation.
+The placement of plots in reference or constructed marshes had no significant effect on native dominance.

 A recent survey estimated that a minimum of 740 Canada Geese moult in the upper estuary and 1500 at the delta front (Janus 2021, unpublished data)